Xetibo/ReSet-Doc/sections/literature.typ

 possible computer).
 If the language can simulate a Turing machine, it would imply that the language has access to potential infinite loops and can therefore not be restricted in terms of functionality.
-In other words, if the language is Turing complete, any and all functionality that any other language can create is possible to be implemented.
-Turing incomplete languages on the other hand only offer a specific and limited set of functionalities, which cannot under any circumstance be extended upon without changing the language specification itself. @turing
+In other words, if the language is Turing complete, any functionality that any other language can create is possible to be implemented.
+Turing incomplete languages on the other hand only offers a specific and limited set of functionalities, which cannot under any circumstance be extended upon without changing the language specification itself. @turing